-Follow etiquette rules in Thailand by respecting Buddhist cultures and tradition and dressing appropriately when visiting temples.
+Follow etiquette rules in Thailand by respecting Buddhist cultures and traditions and dressing appropriately when visiting temples.
 Losing your temper in Thailand is a big no-no and regarded in Thai culture as ‘losing face’ which embarrasses other people.

 It is customary to ‘wai’ as a greeting and farewell by placing your palms together and nodding your head.
 There are complex rules with this, but the general rule-of-thumb is not to ‘wai’ at children or people in the service industry.
 Thailand is known as the ‘land of smiles’ and a smile gets you a long way with the friendly Thai people.

 Learn the do’s and don’ts of Thai customs.

 Some of the best Thai foods are found at street stalls and night markets.
 Must-try dishes include som tam, a spicy papaya salad freshly made by vendors in a big pestle and mortar.
 Eat with grilled chicken and sticky rice.
 Cut down spice by requesting ‘mai pet’ when ordering dishes.